-If the motor is initially stopped, and is then turned on (with 100% duty cycle), the speed vs. time might look something like this:
+If the motor is initially stopped, and is then turned on (with 100% duty cycle), the speed vs. time might look something like this (the step response of the motor):

-We will control the motor by adjusting the duty cycle with the HCS12.
+We will control the motor by adjusting the duty cycle with the MC9S12.
 We will do this by measuring the speed and updating the duty cycle on a regular basis.
 Let's do the adjustments once every 8 ms. This means that we will adjust the duty cycle, wait for 8 ms to find the new speed, then adjust the duty cycle again.
 How much change in speed will there be in 8 ms?
 The motor behaves like a single time constant system, so the equation for the speed as a function of time is: